Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Problem Formulation

 \section{Problem Formulation}

-We reframe the black-box safety validation problem as a Bayesian optimization problem and use a Gaussian process surrogate model to predict failures.
+We frame the black-box safety validation problem as a Bayesian optimization problem and use a Gaussian process surrogate model to predict failures.
 Bayesian optimization is a natural approach to optimize some function $f: \mathbb{R}^n \to \mathbb{R}$, e.g., a black-box system.
 But our problem uses a function $f: \mathbb{R}^n \to \mathbb{B}$, where $\mathbb{B}$ represents the Boolean domain (returning \texttt{true} for failures and \texttt{false} for non-failures, which can also be interpreted as $1$ and $0$, respectively).
-Instead of maximizing or minimizing $f$, we reframe the problem to find failure regions through exploration, refine failure boundaries, and refine likely failure regions through sampling the theoretically optimal failure distribution \cite{kahn1953methods,murphy2012machine,owen2013monte}.
+Instead of maximizing or minimizing $f$, we frame the problem to find failure regions through exploration, refine failure boundaries, and refine likely failure regions through sampling the theoretically optimal failure distribution \cite{kahn1953methods,murphy2012machine,owen2013monte}.
 We introduce a set of three acquisition functions that accomplish these objectives and call the acquisition procedure \textit{failure search and refinement} (FSAR), shown together in \cref{alg:fsar}.
 Although we are primarily interested in the more restrictive case where $f$ outputs a Boolean, we define the procedure to also work when $f$ outputs a probabilistic value of failure (demonstrated in \cref{sec:prob_valued_sys}).
 Throughout, we use the fact that the surrogate model provides a probabilistic interpretation of the failure predictions regardless of the type of system outputs, namely Boolean or probabilistic.

-\paragraph{Uncertainty exploration.} To find failures and provide coverage of the design space $\mathcal{X}$, we want to explore areas with high uncertainty.
-The first proposed acquisition function is a simple search over the uncertainty provided by the Gaussian process $\hat{\sigma}(\vec{x})$ to find the points $\vec{x} \in \mathcal{X}$ with maximal uncertainty:
+\paragraph{Uncertainty exploration.} To find failures and cover the design space $\mathcal{X}$, we want to explore areas with high uncertainty and high operational likelihood.
+The first proposed acquisition function searches over the uncertainty provided by the Gaussian process $\hat{\sigma}(\vec{x})$ weighted by the operational model $p(\vec{x})$ to find likely points $\vec{x} \in \mathcal{X}$ with maximal uncertainty:

-This will ensure that the design space $\mathcal{X}$ is fully explored in the limit \cite{williams2006gaussian} (noting that in practice the limiting factor is the $\mathcal{O}(n^3)$ time for the Gaussian process to fit $n$ data points due to the $n \times n$ matrix inversion \cite{quinonero2005unifying}).
+The influence of the operational model is decayed by $1/\alpha t$.
+This will ensure that the design space $\mathcal{X}$ is fully explored in the limit \cite{williams2006gaussian}, noting that in practice the limiting factor is the $\mathcal{O}(n^3)$ time for the Gaussian process to fit $n$ data points due to the $n \times n$ matrix inversion \cite{quinonero2005unifying}.
+Equation \ref{eq:uncertainty_exploration} may also be sampled instead of taking the $\argmax$ where the concentration of the distribution can be controlled by a temperature parameter $\tau$: